drajashe/KPIT_EYE_-_Face_detection_usingOpenCV/README.md

 [out]: ./imgs/out.png

 ## Results

-I have to check why my program is unable to detect the other eye.
+Was able to detect face and eyes.

 ### Programing Language Used:
 - Python